datalad-handbook/book/docs/basics/101-136-filesystem.rst

    Git has built-in commands that provide a solution in two steps.

-   If you have followed along with the previous :command:`datalad save` (which you should have), let's revert the renaming of the the files:
+   If you have followed along with the previous :command:`datalad save`, let's revert the renaming of the the files:

    .. runrecord:: _examples/DL-101-136-105
       :language: console